hds-lab/d3tutorial/public/tutorials/cars.md

 3. Defining scales for the data fields.
 4. Drawing the chart axes.

-<a class="btn btn-primary jsbin-button" href="http://jsbin.com/xexezo/8/edit?js,output" target="_blank">Open Initial Setup in JS Bin</a>
+<a class="btn btn-default jsbin-button" href="http://jsbin.com/xexezo/8/edit?js,output">Open Initial Setup in JS Bin</a>

 You can review the code for these in the JavaScript panel to the right, if you wish.
 We have also provided some CSS to make the chart look nice, but we won't go into it here.